Short Grain Brown Rice

 A cornmeal that is boiled to create a smooth, creamy texture, polenta has been a staple food of Northern Italy for centuries.
 Enjoy hot with butter or Parmesan cheese, or cool until firm, cut into squares and fry.

 This ancient seed was a staple of the Incas and is appreciated today as a superfood.
 It is a complete, quality protein and is high in vitamins and minerals.
 Colors of quinoa include pale yellow, red and black.
 Rinse well before cooking to remove its bitter natural coating.

-Rye isn’t as nutritious as other grains, but it’s hardy enough to grow in very cold climates.
-This has made it a staple of Northern Europeans, who use it to make breads, crackers and whiskey.
+Widely used by Northern Europeans for breads, crackers and whiskey.
 It has a distinctive, hearty flavor that’s best when combined with other assertive ingredients.
 Soak overnight before cooking.

-Spelt has been around for thousands of years, but it’s recently enjoying a resurgence in popularity.
-It’s believed to be a relative of wheat, and it tastes like a mild version of it.
-Though it contains gluten, it’s tolerated by many people who are allergic to gluten.
+Spelt is believed to be a relative of wheat, with a sweet and nutty flavor and firm texture.
+Although it contains gluten, it’s tolerated by many people who are allergic to gluten.
 It is sweet and nutty with a firm texture.
-Its flour can replace white completely in a recipe.
+Spelt flour can replace white flour in a recipe.

 Wheat has a pleasant, nutty flavor and lots of nutrients, but it’s prized most for being rich in gluten, the stuff that makes baked goods rise.
 Most wheat is ground into flour, but whole or cracked grains are used in pilafs and salads, and wheat flakes are made into hot cereals or granolas.